NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 And finally, **Do not** recommendations indicate something you should almost never do:

-❌ DO NOT use the `LicenseUrl` metadataproperty.
+❌ DO NOT use the `LicenseUrl` metadata property.

 ## Framework targeting